deansleonard/EQServer/README.md

 ## Installation Process

 EQServer can be installed from sources with only Perl 5 as a prerequisite (versions available on our website).
 If you wish to use your own installation of perl, make sure it has DBI and DBD::SQLite module installed.
+Here are videos to walk you through the installation process:

+1. [Install eQ on Windows] (http://www.eqserver.org/how-to/WindowsInstall.wmv)
+1. [Install eQ on *NIX-based System] (http://www.eqserver.org/how-to/NIXInstall.wmv)

+Or, if you prefer written instructions:

 1. Download ZIP and extract or 'git clone git://github.com/deansleonard/EQServer'
 1. Change into the **EQServer** subdirectory.